Insight - Automakers battle for high-tech dominance on the road to self-driving car

 Among the biggest winners for now are the companies that produce electronic sensors, cameras and software that make self-driving features possible.

-The growing list includes the high-tech units of traditional automotive suppliers such as Germany's Continental AG, Israel's Mobileye Vision Technologies, and consumer-technology giants Google, Apple, Samsung Electronics Co, Sony Corp and more.
+The growing list includes the high-tech units of traditional automotive suppliers such as Germany's Continental AG (CONG.DE), Israel's Mobileye Vision Technologies (IPO-MOBV.O), and consumer-technology giants Google (GOOGL.O), Apple (AAPL.O), Samsung Electronics Co (005930.KS), Sony Corp (6758.T) and more.

-At Silicon Valley's Nvidia Corp, for example, video games remain the biggest market, but automotive revenue is the fastest-growing segment.
+At Silicon Valley's Nvidia Corp (NVDA.O), for example, video games remain the biggest market, but automotive revenue is the fastest-growing segment.

 "We're in well over 8 million cars on the road today and will be in more than 30 million in the next three to four years," says Jen-Hsun Huang, Nvidia's president and CEO.
 "Future cars will sense and understand the world moving around them."